uiuc-csid/box-mailer/README.md

-git clone https://gitlab.engr.illinois.edu/cs-instructional-dev/box-mailer.git box-mailer cd box-mailer pipenv install pipenv run main.py <name of base folder> # 'cs100-sp20' in the example above
+git clone https://gitlab.engr.illinois.edu/cs-instructional-dev/box-mailer.git box-mailer cd box-mailer pipenv install pipenv run python main.py <name of base folder> # 'cs100-sp20' in the example above
 ```

 The script uses [click](https://click.palletsprojects.com/en/7.x/) for parsing and helpdocs, and the [box-sdk](https://github.com/box/box-python-sdk) to connect to the API.
 These can be installed manually or through [pipenv](https://pipenv.pypa.io/en/latest/) which will automatically create a virtualenv for the script and install all the requirements.
 The virtualenv can be accessed with `pipenv run <command>` which runs a command within it, or with `pipenv shell`, which spawns a new shell with the virtualenv actived.